-VI.VIII.
+VII.
 PURCHASE MECHANISMS

-The City uses four three mechanisms for making approved purchases.
-These are Visa procurement cards, check requests, field purchase orders (FPOs), and purchase requisitions/purchase orders (POs).
+The City uses three mechanisms for making approved purchases.
+These are Visa procurement cards, check requests, and purchase orders (POs).
 The chart below shows how these mechanisms should be used to pay for purchases.
 Exceptions to these processes must be approved by the Finance Director and/or City Manager.